Advisor and Student Responsibilities

 - Monitor students' academic performance during the academic year and recommend, if necessary, strategies to improve weaknesses and enhance strengths.

-- Make proper referrals when necessary (e.g. deans, department chairs, directors, Health and Wellness Center, Psychological Services, Career Services Center, Campus Ministry, Learning Assistance Center).
+- Make proper referrals when necessary (e.g. deans, department chairs, directors, Health and Wellness Center, Psychological Services, Career Development Office, Campus Ministry, Learning Assistance Center).

 The responsibilities of the students are to:

 - Consult with the advisor when necessary, and at a minimum, once a semester.

 - Make appointments for advising sessions during regularly agreed upon office hours.